saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 - You need to override the **onCreate()** method of **AppCompatActivity** class to launch the app.
 - **setContentView()** method, where you provide the activity associated with the app and inflate it and draw to screen.

-Layout file contains the information about various elements and their positioning.
-These elements are called **views**.

 ### Constraint layout
 Constraint layout allows you to create large, complex layouts with flat view hierarchies (no nested view groups).In a constraint layout, you position a view by defining at least one horizontal and one vertical constraint.